Aircraft noise pollution: Engine and other mechanical noise

-Engine and other mechanical noise

 Much of the noise in propeller aircraft comes equally from the propellers and aerodynamics.
 Helicopter noise is aerodynamically induced noise from the main and tail rotors and mechanically induced noise from the main gearbox and various transmission chains.
 The mechanical sources produce narrow band high intensity peaks relating to the rotational speed and movement of the moving parts.
-In computer modelling terms noise from a moving aircraft can be treated as a line source.
+In computer modelling terms, noise from a moving aircraft can be treated as a line source.

 Aircraft gas turbine engines (jet engines) are responsible for much of the aircraft noise during takeoff and climb, such as the buzzsaw noise generated when the tips of the fan blades reach supersonic speeds.
 However, with advances in noise reduction technologies—the airframe is typically more noisy during landing.

-The majority of engine noise is due to jet noise—although high bypass-ratio turbofans do have considerable fan noise.
+The majority of engine noise heard is due to jet noise—although high bypass-ratio turbofans do have considerable fan noise.
 The high velocity jet leaving the back of the engine has an inherent shear layer instability (if not thick enough) and rolls up into ring vortices.
 This later breaks down into turbulence.
 The SPL associated with engine noise is proportional to the jet speed (to a high power).
 Therefore, even modest reductions in exhaust velocity will produce a large reduction in jet noise.

 Engines are the main source of aircraft noise.
 The geared Pratt & Whitney PW1000G helped reduce the noise levels of the Bombardier CSeries, Mitsubishi MRJ and Embraer E-Jet E2 crossover narrowbody aircraft: the gearbox allows the fan to spin at an optimal speed, which is one third the speed of the LP turbine, for slower fan tip speeds.
 It has a 75% smaller noise footprint than current equivalents.
 The PowerJet SaM146 in the Sukhoi Superjet 100 features 3D aerodynamic fan blades and a nacelle with a long mixed duct flow nozzle to reduce noise.